 If communications from the microgrid to external management systems are working, the microgrid can perform autarkic blackout recovery under their direction.
 If, however, there is a loss of communication from the microgrid to external management systems, the microgrid can autonomously perform the autarkic blackout recovery.
 In any case, the autarkic blackout recovery relies on having communications which continue to function locally in the microgrid during blackout to allow the agents to act together to perform a black start using local DERs.

-In the autarkic microgrid blackout recovery method, the medium/low voltage grid is assumed to be divided into a set of autarkic microgrids, as shown in Figure 5.22.1.1-1 (b), which are islanded in case of blackout.
+In the autarkic microgrid blackout recovery method, the medium/low voltage grid is assumed to be divided into a set of autarkic microgrids, as shown in Figure 5.22.1-1 (b), which are islanded in case of blackout.
 The DERs remain connected to the grid and continue to use their Multi-Agent System (MAS) MTC devices to communicate with each other and with the distribution grid control centre during the blackout [53].
 In this scenario, each microgrid has its own gNB equipped with an emergency power supply.
-In case the emergency power supply for an gNB is not available, only this specific microgrid covered by the affected gNB cannot perform autarkic blackout recovery.
-However, other microgrids which are not affected by the misfunctioning gNB can still perform blackout recovery.
+In case the emergency power supply for a gNB is not available, only this specific microgrid covered by the affected gNB cannot perform autarkic blackout recovery.
+However, other microgrids which are not affected by the malfunctioning gNB can still perform blackout recovery.

 5.22.2 Pre-conditions